corpnewt/Hackintosh-Guide/config.plist-per-hardware/haswell.md

 * `Detect` - this has Clover inject kexts only if _FakeSMC.kext_ is not in the kext cache.

 We set it to `Yes` to make sure that all the kexts we added before get injected properly.

+#### InjectSystemID

+This setting tells clover to set the SmUUID as the `system-id` at boot - which is important for iMessage and such.

 ## Saving